ferror18/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach() - Is mutable and it has to go true every item in the array.

+map() - Returns a new array with the results of the function passed in.

 2. Explain the difference between a callback and a higher order function.

+HOF - takes a callback function in.

+callback - is the function that is been taken in.

 3. What is closure?

+    Its a combination of a function bundeled together to its lexical environment.

 4. Describe the four rules of the 'this' keyword.
+  1. Golbal - this is looking at window
+  2. Implict - this is looking at left of '.'
+  3. Explicit - this is looking at the passed in func.
+  4. new - this is looking at the new instance of the passed in constructor.

 5. Why do we need super() in an extended class?
+    To access and call functions on an object's parent. as in using its methods or passing its  propertys to the new subclass
 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project: